 Our group's interests are focused on new nanomaterials as well as micro- and nanoelectromechanical systems (MEMS/NEMS) for new applications in energy conversion.
-We create new mechanical metamaterials, including the thinnest plates that can be handled with bare hands.
-We also design and test new types of devices, such as microfabricated thermionic energy converters, which convert heat directly to electricity at very high temperatures by literally boiling electrons off a surface and using them as a “working fluid” in a heat engine.
-We are a multidisciplinary group at Penn, engaged in research at the intersections of mechanical engineering, electrical engineering, materials science and engineering, and applied physics.
+We recently invented plate mechanical metamaterials, and used this concept to create the thinnest plates that can be picked up by hand.
+We also design and test new types of energy devices, such as microfabricated thermionic energy converters, which convert heat directly to electricity at very high temperatures by literally boiling electrons off a surface and using them as a “working fluid” in a heat engine.
+Our group is interdisciplinary, engaged in research at the intersections of mechanical engineering, electrical engineering, materials science, and applied physics.

-We are often looking for motivated new group members: see Openings
+We are looking for motivated new group members: see Openings

 - Keivan and John get an award for the best artistic image at Penn Nanoday